Homeschoolers and the

 2. Earn a varsity letter in a high school athletics program.

-3. Explore for and use online primary and secondary education resources, such as the Internet Academy (K-12 Education) provided by the Federal Way School District of Washington State and the Evergreen Internet Academy (6-12 Education) provided by the Evergreen School District.
+3. Explore for and use online primary and secondary education resources, such as the Internet Academy (K-12 Education) provided by the Federal Way School District of Washington State and the iQ Academy Washington provided by the Evergreen School District.

-5. The Homeschool Curriculum and Advisor may be of use.
+4. The Homeschool Advisor may be of use.
 It happens to be run by parents of a young man who entered West Point from the Army after being homeschooled.

-The homeschooling laws of Washington State allow and encourage these methods of preparing for USMA.
+The homeschooling laws of Washington State allow and encourage these methods of preparing for West Point.
 So, take advantage of your Washington State residency and use the education system of our state to advantage yourself for national education and service.

-Project Running Start is also a option for Washington State homeschoolers.
-It allows a homeschooling student to enroll in a JROTC/ROTC program, among other benefits, and participation in JROTC/ROTC programs will look good to West Point Admissions.
+The Running Start Program is also a option for Washington State homeschoolers.
+Among other benefits, it allows a homeschooling student to enroll in a JROTC/ROTC program.
+Participation in JROTC/ROTC programs will impress West Point Admissions.

-A homeschooling student must be 16 to start Project Running Start.
-They also do not have to do strictly Project Running Start, which is a program that tracks for both High School Diploma and a Community College degree.
+A homeschooling student must be 16 to start the Running Start Program.
+They also do not have to do strictly the Running Start Program, which is a program that tracks for both High School Diploma and a Community College degree.
 At 16, a homeschooling student can do strictly Community College or mostly Community College and partly High School or mostly High School and partly Community College.
-The homeschooling student can tailor the mix to suit their wishes for building a USMA-friendly portfolio.
+The homeschooling student can tailor the mix to suit their wishes for building a West Point-friendly portfolio.

 Be sure a homeschooling student's Community College transcripts get to their High School Registrar and that both the Community College and the High School and especially the High School use these to give them a High School class rank.
 West Point Admissions goes on SATs/ACTs and class rank, not GPA.
 The High School Registrar can factor the Community College credits/grades into a High School class rank.